Sillybutts/Blaster-Bits/README.md

 ## Misc.

+**If you make any of my designs, I'd love to see yours!
+Feel free to message me on Discord (Sillybutts#5905) or tag me on a post on Reddit (u/SillyTheGamer).**

 **If you are having issues with any of my designs, let me know on Discord (Sillybutts#5905) or Reddit (u/SillyTheGamer).**

 **If you wish to print and sell any of these items, please contact me for licensing.
 I can be reached on Discord (Sillybutts#5905) or Reddit (u/SillyTheGamer).
 In some cases, if the part is small or simple enough, I'll probably just let you print it freely.**